 Prof. Pally has given talks and lectures at wide range of universities and professional associations, among, them Oxford University; the Center for Theological Inquiry (Princeton); Institut d’études européennes et internationales du Luxembourg; John F. Kennedy School for North American Studies, Free University-Berlin; Centre of Theology and Philosophy, The Cato Institute; Hebrew Union College, among many others.

 Prof. Pally is on the boards of the Berlin Institute for Public Theology and of the Telos Institute, in addition to other advisory positions.

-In addition to her academic work, Prof. Pally has been a columnist in the U.S. and Europe for over 20 years, writing for The New York Times, the Village Voice, Telos journal, Internationale Politik (German Council on Foreign Relations), die Zeit, Frankfurter Allgemeine Zeitung , Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals
+In addition to her academic work, Prof. Pally has been a columnist and contributor to U.S. and European periodicals, writing for Religion News Service, Religion and Ethics, Commonweal, Political Theology Network, The Guardian, The New York Times, Telos journal, Internationale Politik (German Council on Foreign Relations), die Zeit, Südduetsche Zeitung, Tageszeitung, and Frankfurter Rundschau, among other periodicals